Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 Also like `eval`, if this frame's `environment` property is `null` or `type` property is `wasmcall`, throw a `TypeError`.

+Note: If this method is called on an object whose owner [Debugger object][debugger-object] has an onNativeCall handler, only hooks on objects associated with that debugger will be called during the evaluation.

 Accessing this property will throw if `.onStack == false`.